Account suspension FAQ

-If your account has been suspended for a high chargeback rate, we will be forced to hold onto your balance for 30-45 days to accommodate for further chargebacks.
-After this period of time, we will pay you out the remaining balance in your account, if given clearance by our banking partners.
+If your account has been suspended for a high chargeback rate, we are forced to hold onto your balance for 30-45 days to accommodate for further chargebacks.
+After this period, we will pay you the remaining balance in your account, if given clearance by our banking partners.

 Reason 4: Your account was rejected by our partners

-If this is the case, we will forward your case on to the support staff of either PayPal or Stripe.
+If this is the case, we will forward your case to the support staff of either PayPal or Stripe.
 We may also put you in an email thread with them to answer any questions that they have.
-Depending on their decision, you may or may not be paid out in future.
-It is out of our hands at this point.
-If Stripe does not allow us to pay you, then unfortunately we have no way to send you money.
+If they do not allow us to pay you, then unfortunately we have no way to send you money.
 The easiest solution in this example would be to refund your sales and contact your customers to pay you via an alternate route.

 Frequently Asked Questions

 Q1.
 Why doesn't Gumroad inform users that their account is suspended?

 A1: A vast majority of the accounts we suspend (around 50,000/month) are created by actual scammers or spammers.
 To inform them via email that their attempts to defraud us were unsuccessful would effectively amount to us offering them a Mulligan.

 We have found it is more effective for us to allow users to email us for more information after their accounts have been suspended.
 We understand that suspension often comes as a nasty surprise, and we apologize for the seeming rudeness.